Coaster (rail service): Pronto Fare System / Former Compass System

 Coaster, along with all other NCTD and MTS services, utilizes the new Pronto contactless fare system introduced in September 2021 by INIT Systems and SANDAG; the Pronto system succeeded the first-generation Compass Card system."
 As a replacement for the original "Compass Card," the Pronto fare system allows for a tap-on, tap-off approach, so riders on Coaster can tap-on when entering the station platform (using one of the station's validators), and tap-off when arriving at the destination stop, in order to deduct the correct fare.
 However, unlike other NCTD and MTS services, Pronto users for Coaster are required to purchase Day or Monthly Passes prior to riding due to different electronic ticket requirements.
 These passes along with general Pronto cards can be physically purchased at Pronto ticket vending machines at NCTD facilities, or in customer service centers; electronic versions can be purchased through the website or through the mobile applications.

 Coaster previously utilized the aforementioned contactless "Compass Card", made possible by Cubic Transportation Systems, Inc. The "Compass Card" allowed passengers from MTS and NCTD to store regional transit passes and cash value on a rewritable RFID card.
 Customers would have purchased passes and added cash value on the Internet or at any ticket vending machine.
 Prior to boarding a train, customers tapped their Compass Cards on the ticket validator located on the train platform.
-The LED display on the validator would then light up with lights resembling that of a stoplight, and the LCD display showed text regarding the passenger's fare account.
+The LED display on the validator would then light up with lights resembling that of a stoplight, and the LCD showed text regarding the passenger's fare account.
 The new Pronto system now used expanded upon many of the design concepts previously employed with the Compass Card system.